These guides are AI-generated educational summaries — not legal or medical advice.

 Reporting only average urinary symptoms rather than worst-day symptoms

-Why: VA rating criteria under M21-1 guidance recognize that disability should be evaluated based on the full range of symptoms including worst-day presentation, not only on good days.
+VA rating criteria under M21-1 guidance recognize that disability should be evaluated based on the full range of symptoms including worst-day presentation, not only on good days.
 Underreporting leads to underrating.

-Do this instead: Keep a 7-day voiding diary before the exam.
+Instead: Keep a 7-day voiding diary before the exam.
 Report your worst typical week, not your best day.
 Explicitly say 'On my worst days...' when describing symptoms to the examiner.

 Impact: All rating levels for associated voiding dysfunction